 So what happens if the other parent refuses to let their rights go?
 Well, if they’ve served as a model parent for their child, odds are there isn’t much you can do.
 However, if they have been an “unfit” parent, such as having “abandoned” their child, physically or emotionally abused them in the past, or their relationship with their child is toxic and harmful to their upbringing, you may be able to still adopt the child without needing to obtain their consent.

 To do so, your spouse (the other parent) must consent to the adoption and sign a petition which you must file with a family law court.
 You must then serve notice to the other parent, which will include a statement of your intent and a hearing date.
 The other parent will be given an opportunity to respond, and if they do, you’ll have to attend a hearing.
 At this hearing, you’ll both present your arguments as to why you should be allowed to adopt the child (or in the other parent’s case, why their parenting rights should not be terminated), and the court will ultimately issue a decision.
 If the court finds that the birth parent is unfit and has forfeited their parenting rights, you’ll be given the ability to officially adopt your spouse’s children.
-If not, then the other parent will retain their rights.If you’re considering adopting your spouse’s children as your own, it’s strongly advised you speak with a Pensacola family law attorney about your case in order to start developing arguments and find out whether or not the option is prudent for you.
+If not, then the other parent will retain their rights.If you’re considering adopting your spouse’s children as your own, it’s strongly advised you speak with an attorney about your case in order to start developing arguments and find out whether or not the option is prudent for you.
 Call The Virga Law Firm, P.A. today at (800) 822-5170 and let a skilled member of our team guide you towards the best possible solution for your issue.